shreepads/linux-onedrive-backup/README.md

 * Why use the OneDrive web UI to upload files manually: Microsoft doesn't provide a Linux client, there are third party clients but I don't trust they will be maintained or function correctly.
-* Why the special local app just to verify the hashes of the uploaded data: The OneDrive web UI doesn't provide this information at all, let alone in a way that allows for an easy compare.
+* Why the special webapp just to verify the hashes of the uploaded data: The OneDrive web UI doesn't provide this information at all, let alone in a way that allows for an easy compare.

 ## Backup